pharo-open-documentation/pharo-wiki/General/Traits.md

 	category: 'Famix-Traits-EnumValue'
 ```

-This will create a new Trait called `TNameOfMyTrait` stored in `MyPackage`.

 > Calypso provides a menu entry to create traits.
 To access it, right-click on the classes list (with no class or trait selected) and select "New trait".

 Then you add a new method to the Trait, just as you would implement a method in a class.
 All classes using this trait will be able to use methods created in the Traits except if for methods overriden by the class.

-Tu use your Trait you just need to declare it in the class declaration as parameter of the `#uses:` keyword.
+To use your Trait you just need to declare it in the class declaration as parameter of the `#uses:` keyword.

 ```Smalltalk
 MySuperClass subclass: #MyClass